Top Dog (1995 film): Production

 Shooting took place in San Diego.
 When the filmmakers wanted to shoot in a residential area of Point Loma, they solicited support from residents by inviting them to the shoot.

-Release and reception
+Release

 Top Dog was released only 9 days after the Oklahoma City bombing.
 Because the film's plot deals with terrorism, the poor timing of the film's release was noted in multiple reviews and articles.
 The film debuted at number eight.

+Reception

 Rotten Tomatoes reports that 0% of eight surveyed critics gave the film a positive review; the average rating is 1.8/10.
 The film was criticised for being too similar to K-9 and Turner & Hooch.